 The standard duct connector is designed for use on ducts 12" in width.
-However ducts narrower than 12" may not allow sufficient clearances for this type of installation.
-For an alternate installation method, see Narrow Duct Attachment - Option 1 or Option 2 on page 16.
+Ducts narrower than 12" may not allow sufficient clearances for this type of installation.
+For an alternate installation method, see page 15.

-- 1. Center the duct connector in the floor opening with bottom tabs resting on top of the supply air duct. - Mark the cut-out area on the supply air duct by tracing around the connector tabs of the duct connector.
-See Figure 11 (page 16). - 3.
-Remove the duct connector and cut out the marked area of the supply air duct 1/16" larger the actual cutout drawn. - 4.
-Install the duct connector back in the floor opening with the bottom tabs extending into the supply air duct. - 5.
+- 1. Center the duct connector in the floor opening with bottom tabs resting on top of the supply air duct. - 2.
+Mark the cut-out area on the supply air duct by tracing around the connector tabs of the duct connector. - 3.
+Remove the duct connector and cut out the marked area of the supply air duct 1/16" larger the actual cutout drawn.
+See Figure 11. - Install the duct connector back in the floor opening with the bottom tabs extending into the supply air duct. - 5.
 Install the mounting plate (Figure 11) under the back side of the duct connector.
-Align the screw holes in both components. - Secure the duct connector and the mounting plate to the wood floor with appropriate size screws. - 7.
+Align the screw holes in both components. - 6.
+Secure the duct connector and the mounting plate to the wood floor with appropriate size screws. - 7.
 Bend the connector tabs on the bottom of the duct connector upwards and as tight as possible against the supply air duct.
 See Figure 11. - Seal all connections with industrial grade sealing tape or liquid sealant.
 NOTE: Requirements for sealing ductwork vary from region to region.
 Consult with local codes for requirements specific to your area.